-71 Experimental design
+Experimental design

-72 The effect of SDC4 on muscle differentiation was investigated by performing a series of experiments with 73 three replicates.
+The effect of SDC4 on muscle differentiation was investigated by performing a series of experiments with three replicates.
 Each replicate consisted of two groups: SDC4-overexpressed (OE) and control.
-QM7 cells from 74 different passages were used for each replicate.
-Each of 14 $\Phi$ 35-mm dishes was seeded with 8 × 10 cells 1.5 d 75 before starting differentiation (day 0).
-On the day before differentiation, the cells were transfected with either 76 SDC4-expression vector or empty vector.
-Differentiation was observed at four time points: day 0, the start of 77 differentiation; day 1, the change of myogenic gene expression; day 2, the active myotube formation; and day 4, 78 the sufficient myotube formation. mRNA samples were collected at four time points (day 0, 1, 2, 4), protein 79 samples at two time points (day 0, 4), and immunofluorescence samples at one time point (day 4).
-Each sample 80 was prepared at each time point for further analysis.
+QM7 cells from different passages were used for each replicate.
+Each of the 14 \oplus 35-mm dishes was seeded with 8 × 105 cells 1.5 d before starting differentiation (day 0).
+On the day before differentiation, the cells were transfected with either SDC4-expression vector or EV.
+Differentiation was observed at four time points: day 0, the start of differentiation; day 1, the change of myogenic gene expression; day 2, the active myotube formation; and day 4, the sufficient myotube formation. mRNA samples were collected at four time points (day 0, 1, 2, 4), protein samples at two time points (day 0, 4), and immunofluorescence samples at one time point (day 4).
+Each sample was prepared at each time point for further analysis.

-82 SDC4 gene cloning and expression vector construction
+SDC4 gene cloning and expression vector construction

-The coding sequence of SDC4 was amplified with a primer set, SDC4-f (5'-GTT CCG TTC TGA TTC AGC GC-3') and SDC4-r (5'-CTC ATT GGA GGG CAC AGT GT-3'), by PCR and cloned into the pGEM-T easy vector (Promega, Madison, WI, USA).
-After confirming the sequence of SDC4 gene by Sanger sequencing, the hemagglutinin (HA)-tag sequence was added in the front of the stop codon of the SDC4 gene by PCR with a primer set, the SDC4-f and SDC4-HA-r (5'-TTA CAA GCT GTA ATC TGG ACC ATC GTA TGG GTA AGC ATA GAA CTC ATT TGT AGG-3') Then, the amplified sequence was inserted into the EcoRV site of the pcDNA3.1 vector (Invitrogen, Grand Island, NY, USA) to generate the final SDC4 expression vector.
+The coding sequence of SDC4 was amplified with a primer set, SDC4-f (5'-GTT CCG TTC TGA TTC AGC GC-3') and SDC4-r (5'-CTC ATT GGA GGG CAC AGT GT-3'), by polymerase chain reaction (PCR) and cloned into the pGEM-T easy vector (Promega, Madison, WI, USA).
+After confirming the sequence of the SDC4 gene by Sanger sequencing, the hemagglutinin (HA)-tag sequence was added in front of the stop codon of the SDC4 gene by PCR with a primer set, SDC4-f and SDC4-HA-r (5'-TTA CAA GCT GTA ATC TGG ACC ATC GTA TGG GTA AGC ATA GAA CTC ATT TGT AGG-3').
+Then, the amplified sequence was inserted into the EcoRV site of the pcDNA3.1 vector (Invitrogen, Grand Island, NY, USA) to generate the final SDC4 expression vector.

-91 Cell culture and transfection of cells
+Cell culture and transfection of cells

-92 QM7 cells (American Type Culture Collection, Manassas, VA, USA) were cultured in medium 199 93 containing 10% fetal bovine serum (FBS; Gibco, Grand Island, NY, USA), 10% tryptose phosphate broth (TPB; 94 Sigma-Aldrich, St. Louis, MO, USA), and 1% antibiotic-antimycotic (ABAM; Gibo).
-The cells were incubated 95 at 37 °C in 5% CO2 and subcultured before filling in the culture dish to prevent differentiation.
-To promote cell

-96 differentiation, the differentiation medium was prepared by changing the FBS concentration to 0.5%; all 97 remaining compositions and conditions were the same.
-The cells were seeded a density of $8 \times 10^5$ in a culture dish 98 and transfected with EV or SDC4 expression vector after 18 h using Lipofectamine 3000 reagent (Invitrogen, 99 Carlsbad, CA, USA) according to the manufacturer's protocols.
-For control, the pcDNA3.1 designated as EV was 100 used.
+QM7 cells (American Type Culture Collection, Manassas, VA, USA) were cultured in medium 199 containing 10% fetal bovine serum (FBS; Gibco, Grand Island, NY, USA), 10% tryptose phosphate broth (TPB; Sigma-Aldrich, St. Louis, MO, USA), and 1% antibiotic-antimycotic (ABAM; Gibco).
+The cells were incubated at 37 °C in 5% CO2 and subcultured before filling in the culture dish to prevent differentiation.
+To promote cell differentiation, the differentiation medium was prepared by changing the FBS concentration to 0.5%; all remaining compositions and conditions were the same.
+The cells were seeded at density of 8 × 105 in a culture dish and transfected with EV or SDC4 expression vector after 18 h using Lipofectamine 3000 reagent (Invitrogen, Carlsbad, CA, USA) according to the manufacturer's protocols.
+For the control, the pcDNA3.1 designated as EV was used.
 The culture medium was replaced with fresh growth medium at 5 h after transfection.
-After 16 h, the culture 101 medium was replaced with the differentiation medium.
-They were differentiated for 4 d, and from day 2, half the 102 culture medium was replaced with fresh differentiation medium every day.
+After 16 h, the culture medium was replaced with the differentiation medium.
+They were differentiated for 4 d, and from day 2, half the culture medium was replaced with fresh differentiation medium.

-104 Immunofluorescence staining of cells and myotube area analysis
+Immunofluorescence staining of cells and myotube area analysis